 Now we can go on with the last challenge's results, and then I will introduce this month's challenge to you all.

 (Please note: do not feel offended if your fractals haven't been picked.
 Winners are chosen basing on their way of representing the challenge theme, and I always try to be as impartial as possible while judging.)

 The winner of the Formula challenge is StottyK with Mandel Steppes:

 The winner of the Theme challenge is AnnaKirsten with Sun Dogs:

-The winner of the Style challenge
+The winner of the Other challenge is Velvet--Glove with Flower Crush:

-We're done for May.
-On to June!
+We're done for October.
+On to November!

 Ultra Fractal monthly challenges Redux

-Challenge #53: June 2015
+Challenge #58: November 2015

 Remember: to enter each challenge, post your deviation's link and thumb in a comment of this journal, and specify which challenge you are entering the fractal in.
 ALSO: PLEASE MAKE SURE YOU LINK THIS NEWS ARTICLE IN THE DEVIATION!